JonathanPrexl/pytorch_remote_sensing_template/README.md

-# pytorch_remote_sensing_template
+# PyTorch Template for Deep Learning in Remote Sensing

-A flexible template for setting up deep learning experiments with pytroch and hydra.
+A flexible template for setting up deep learning experiments with pytorch and hydra.

+* [ ] Command to start container
+* [ ] How to run training
+* `python3 model.py`: run an empty batch through the model and get the output shape.
+Useful for model testing and debugging.